wejdeneHaouari/mini-project-hyperledger/README.md

 The goal of our project is to design and develop a decentralized solution that allows the exchange and confirmation of vaccine validity in a secure, fast and transparent way.

 We will use the blockchain technology to ensure these goals below:
-  * When adding a vaccine, validation of the vaccine by a health authority will be carried out to prevent any type of falsification.
+  * When adding a vaccine, its validation by a health authority will be carried out to prevent any type of falsification.

-  * Any user can check whethis the vaccine has been validated or not at any time.
+  * Any user can check whether the vaccine has been validated or not at any time.

   * Any user can know all the details about the vaccine (date of manufacture, manufacturer, ...)